mplegaspi/AzureVPN2019Update/README.md

 Create New VPN gateway
 ---------
-Create new VPN gateway is NOT support currently (2020 Feb).
+Create new VPN gateway at Azure China Portal is NOT support currently (2020 Feb).
 Please update PowerShell to latest version to create gateway.
 In this example, we create Generation 2 VpvGw5 as example. <br>

 Setup resource group, virtual network and gateway subnet.
 ```